 The Severe Storms Research Center (SSRC) was established in 1999 at the Georgia Tech Research Institute (GTRI) after a task force formed by Georgia's governor recommended creating an organization to coordinate the state's severe weather forecasting, with funding from the Georgia Emergency Management Agency (GEMA), the Federal Emergency Management Agency (FEMA), and the State of Georgia.
 SSRC is a focal point for severe storm research in Georgia.

-SSRC is actively engaged in developing alternative methods of detecting and forecasting severe local storms, exploring improvements to existing storm prediction and sensor technology and researching the influence of climate change on severe local storms.
+The SSRC is actively engaged in developing alternative methods of detecting and forecasting severe local storms and exploring improvements to existing storm prediction and sensor technology.

-The SSRC research team collaborates with faculty from the Georgia Tech School of Earth and Atmospheric Sciences and provides real-world research opportunities for the school's students.
+The SSRC research team collaborates with other meteorologists in the operational and research communities.
+This includes the National Weather Service and faculty from the Georgia Tech School of Earth and Atmospheric Sciences, including providing real-world research opportunities for the school's students.